10% of Our Income Dedicated to Outreach

 Our Sunday School children dedicate the second Sunday of each month to sort and assemble the personal care bags so that the Breakfast Team can deliver them back to St. Philips the following Sunday.
 Women’s Fellowship also pitched in to help with sorting at their February meeting.

 You can help out by purchasing items from the list below and placing them in the basket in the Gathering Area labeled “personal care items.”
 Below is a list of items needed for the kits.
 Please remember to purchase SAMPLE or TRAVEL sizes, as they fit into the zip lock bags used to put together the complete kits.
-We currently have plenty of soap, shampoo, and conditioner.
-Items we need include the following:

 - TOOTHBRUSHES (adult and child sizes)